India's Lockdown Puts Strain On Call Centers

 NPR spoke to nine call center employees, including Sankrit.
 Three are working from home, and six are not working.
 Some of those six are on unpaid furloughs, and some are still receiving full pay.
 None had been able to reach their offices since the lockdown took effect.

 Working from home presents new challenges, particularly when it comes to cybersecurity.
-Sensitive personal information — medical records, credit card numbers and other financial data — are suddenly being routed through millions of Indian IT workers' home computers rather than secure call centers.
+Sensitive personal information — medical records, credit card numbers and other financial data — is suddenly being routed through millions of Indian IT workers' home computers rather than secure call centers.

 There are four essential requirements for employees to work securely from home, says Sagnik Chakraborty, a cybersecurity researcher at Gateway House, a Mumbai-based think tank.